rwoodry/rwoodry.github.io/rejections.md

 permalink: "/rejections/"
 layout: page
 ---
-We often highlight successes, but rarely the failures that laid the groundwork.
+We often highlight successes, but rarely the failures that paved the way.

 I recently began tracking all aplication outcomes.

-A visual reminder that the best way to succeed is to keep trying.
+Has the added benefit of softening the many, many stings, and serves as a visual reminder that the best way to succeed is to keep trying.

-Has the added benefit of softening the many, many stings.

 **Color code:**
 >Red - Rejected